Polling is a powerful tool to help our elected officials determine how they should vote.

 Send a clear signal on how you want your government to work.

-This bill delays by one year (to January 1, 2020) the Medicaid federal matching rate reduction that is scheduled to take effect for states that fail to require an electronic visit verification system for personal care services.
-The bill also excludes specified services from such verification system requirements, including inpatient hospital services and 24-hour residential group home services.
+(Sec.
+1) This bill delays by one year (to January 1, 2020) the Medicaid federal matching rate reduction that is scheduled to take effect for states that fail to require an electronic visit verification system for personal care services (services that help certain individuals with basic needs of daily life).

 the third day of January, two thousand and eighteen